Mdanishnadeem/Stock-Price-Prediction/README.md

 DATA PREPROCESSING

-Prior to the model building, the data underwent some processing to be made suitable for the algorithm chosen.
+Prior to the model building, the data underwent some preprocessing to be made suitable for the algorithm chosen.

 Test and Train Split

-We had data spanning from 2018-2023, we had to split this into training and test set Training data spanned for 5 years (only business days) from 02-01-2018 to 01-31-2023 Test data was the data we would test our model performance on spanned from 02-01-2023 – 02-28-2023 Scaling
+We had data spanning from 2018-2023, we had to split this into training and test set Training data spanned for 5 years (only business days) from 02-01-2018 to 01-31-2023 Test data was the data we would test our model performance on spanned from 02-01-2023 – 02-28-2023

+Scaling

 As per the requirement of deep neural networks data must be scaled and there should not be a lot of difference between values We normalised the values and brought them between 0 and 1 We created two separate scaler objects using MinMaxScaler from Scikit-Learn.
 One for the whole input data and one for only open prices (this would come in handy later)